 With intuitive IT services, you will keep the faith of investors, remain transparent and discover the streamlining benefits that SOX can provide.
-Not to mention, you’ll avoid hefty fines and jailtime so you can pass go and collect your profit.
+Not to mention, you’ll avoid hefty fines and jail time so you can pass go and collect your profit.

 The Health Insurance Portability and Accountability Act protects the storage of an individual’s medical records.
 Like the Operation board holding various ailments, companies known as Business Associates (BA) hold the medical, insurance, and payment records of individuals.
-Your company is considered a BA if it creates, receives, maintains or transmits protected health information and compliance pertains not only to the primary data handlers, but also their subcontractors.
+Your company is considered a BA if it creates, receives, maintains, or transmits protected health information and compliance pertains not only to the primary data handlers, but also to their subcontractors.

 To safeguard this information from top to bottom, a technology partner becomes the red light and buzzer on the patient’s nose, a safeguard against anyone trying to remove the “water on the knee” of information from your client’s records.
-Working with tech services provide the necessary solutions so you and your partners transmit data securely.
+Working with tech services provides the necessary solutions so you and your partners transmit data securely.